English

 No.

-A Faculty Undergraduate Adviser determines credit toward the major for coursework completed through independent study abroad programs on a case-by-case basis.
-Students must meet with Faculty Undergraduate Adviser once they return to UCB and provide documentation (e.g., course descriptions, syllabi, completed exams, papers, and other written work) to demonstrate that the education abroad course is comparable in coverage, rigor, and substance to a UCB upper-division course.
-Although the Faculty Major Adviser determines the number of courses approved for use towards the major, the College of Letters and Science makes the final determination on the transferability of any courses taken on an independent study abroad program.
+The Director of Undergraduate Studies determines credit toward the major for coursework completed abroad on a case-by-case basis.
+Students must submit a petition and meet with the Undergraduate Major Adviser upon their return, providing documentation (e.g., course syllabi, completed exams, papers, and other written work) to demonstrate that the education abroad course is comparable in coverage, rigor, and substance to a UCB upper-division course.
+Students are welcome to meet with an Adviser prior to departure to receive advising and guidance on potential courses.